 Minimum 14-year jail terms for most dangerous terror offenders outlined by Government

 THE COUNTER-Terrorism and Sentencing Bill marks the largest overhaul of terrorist sentencing and monitoring in decades.
-Terrorists now face a minimum of 14 years behind bars for serious offences and tougher monitoring as a new Bill enters the Houses of Parliament.
+Terrorists now face a minimum of 14 years behind bars for serious offences as well as tougher monitoring as a new Bill enters the Houses of Parliament.

-The Counter-Terrorism and Sentencing Bill will end early release for terror offenders who receive Extended Determinate Sentences, where the maximum penalty was life, and force them to serve their whole term in jail.
+The Counter-Terrorism and Sentencing Bill will end early release for terror offenders who receive Extended Determinate Sentences, where the maximum penalty was life, and force them to serve their whole term behind bars.

-It will also see the most dangerous offenders - those found guilty of serious terror offences such as the worst examples of preparing acts of terrorism - handed a minimum 14-year prison term and up to 25 years on licence.
+The Bill will also see the most dangerous offenders - ie those found guilty of serious terror offences such as the worst examples of preparing acts of terrorism - handed a minimum 14-year prison term and up to 25 years on licence.

 Robert Buckland QC (pictured), the Justice Secretary and Lord Chancellor, said: “Terrorists and their hateful ideologies have no place on our streets.
 They can now expect to go to prison for longer and face tougher controls on release.
-From introducing a 14-year minimum for the most dangerous offenders to putting in place stricter monitoring measures, this Government is pursuing every option available to tackle the threat and keep communities safe.”
+From introducing a 14-year minimum term in prison for the most dangerous offenders through to putting in place stricter monitoring measures, this Government is pursuing every option available to tackle the threat and keep our communities safe.”

-Key measures of the Counter-Terrorism and Sentencing Bill include:
+Key measures outlined within the Counter-Terrorism and Sentencing Bill include: